duelyst-tcg/duelyst-tcg.github.io/README.md

 - [duelspot](https://duelspot.com), as I used most of the styling and data from there.
+- [duelyst wiki](https://duelyst.fandom.com/), as I grabbed most information from there.
 - [-norrinator-](https://www.reddit.com/user/-Norrinator-/), for his version of
   physical duelyst, which inspired me to make this.